ericrosenberg1/reddit-sub-analyzer/README.md

   - `query_runs`: job metadata (manual + auto-ingest) with duration, status, and errors.
   - `subreddits`: deduplicated subreddit rows with moderation flags, NSFW state, subscriber counts, last activity, and provenance.
 - **TTL caches** back summary stats and All The Subs queries.
 Whenever subreddits are persisted or a run is recorded, caches invalidate to keep results consistent.
+- Swap databases without code changes: set `DB_TYPE=postgres` plus the Postgres env vars and Sub Search will connect via psycopg2 with the same UPSERT logic.
+- Every `persist_subreddits` call performs an upsert, updating titles/descriptions/mod activity timestamps without ever duplicating a subreddit row.
-- Low-traffic friendly: caching avoids hammering SQLite; if traffic spikes, swap in PostgreSQL by updating the DAO (pull requests welcome).
+- Low-traffic friendly caching avoids hammering SQLite; when you move to Postgres the same DAO and caches continue to work.

 ---